What Are XLAs and How To Use Them in IT Service Management

 • Clarity about products and services the department can supply

-Of course, there are loads more and some will be more relevant to your organization than others, but the XLAs sentiment is the same across the board.
-In essence, keep an eye on your customer experience, and prevent your IT service desk from turning into a melon!
+Of course, there are loads more opportunities to collect feedback and some will be more relevant to your organization than others, but the XLAs sentiment is the same across the board.
+In essence, keep an eye on your customer experience, gathering feedback appropriately, and prevent your IT service desk from turning into a watermelon!
+Not to mention the competitive advantage that flows through to business operations.

-If you liked this XLAs article, then please take a look at the following ITSM articles (but many of these won’t include information on XLAs)…
+If you liked this XLAs article, please take a look at the following ITSM articles (although many of these won’t include information on XLAs).

 Hannah Price